Why do great ideas fail to become great products?

 What document do I need to run a structured brainstorming session?

-The Brainstorming Workshop Setup Template-a pre-session facilitator document that covers participant briefing, session structure, ground rules, and idea capture format.
-Used in combination with the Problem Statement Template, it transforms an ad-hoc brainstorm into a focused innovation session that produces structured, assessable outputs rather than a whiteboard full of sticky notes.
+The Brainstorming Workshop Setup Template - a pre-session facilitator document that covers participant briefing, session structure, ground rules, and idea capture format.
+Used in combination with the Problem Statement Template, it transforms an ad-hoc brainstorm into a focused innovation session that produces structured, assessable outputs.
+For how AI is transforming brainstorming from ideation to synthesis sessions, see the AI-powered brainstorming guide.

 • The template is structured around five preparation elements: the problem context (referencing the Problem Statement), session motivation and desired outcomes, participant selection rationale, inspirational resources to distribute in advance, and ground rules for the session itself.

-• In the AI era, AI tools can accelerate ideation dramatically-but they amplify the quality of problem framing, not substitute for it.
+• In the AI era, AI tools can accelerate ideation dramatically - but they amplify the quality of problem framing, not substitute for it.
 A well-run structured session with a clear problem brief consistently outperforms open-ended AI ideation.
+In the Innovation Mode methodology, the Workshop Designer can generate the complete session setup from an initial brief.

 Key Takeaway